adbrebs/rnn_reader/README.md

 2) Create a $DATA_PATH env variable with the path of the dataset folder.
 More precisely the dataset folder should have the following structure:
 $DATA_PATH > deepmind-qa > cnn > questions and stats folder

-3) Go to the cloned repository and run ``python main.py -s config/small/attention_softmax.py``
+3) Go to the cloned repository and run ``python main.py -s config/big/attention_softmax.py``.

-It takes **less than 10 hours** to reach a validation performance of 62% on a Titan X.
+It should take **about 4 hours** to reach a validation performance of 62% on a Titan X.

 # Differences between deepmind's model and ours
 If the attentive reader mechanism is the same, there are many architecture differences with Deepmind's model.